pbertera/must-gather-node/README.md

 # OpenShift must-gather node

-This repo contains an image suitable to build easy to customize [must-gather](https://github.com/openshift/must-gather) images that can be used to retrieve node-specific informations and data.
+This repo contains an image suitable to build a customized [must-gather](https://github.com/openshift/must-gather) image that can be used to retrieve node-specific informations and data.

-This image deploys a temporary DaemonSet on the cluster, the deployed container execute commands on the node and retrive the defined files.
+This image deploys a temporary `DaemonSet` on the cluster.
+The deployed pods are used to execute custom commands on the nodes and retrieve specific files.

 - Executed commands output are saved into the folder `<MUST-GATHER-ROOT>/nodes/<NODE-NAME>/commands/`
 - Files retrieved from the nodes are saved into the folder `<MUST-GATHER-ROOT>/nodes/<NODE-NAME>/files/`

-This must-gather image is designed to easily define:
+Customizing this must-gather image is easy do define:

-- a list of files to gather from all the nodes
+- a list of files to gather, from all the nodes
 - a list of files to gather, specific per node OS
 - a list of files to gather, specific to the node role
 - a list of commands to execute on all the nodes